tikv/community/GOVERNANCE.md

 | Reviewer | review code contributions | Active Contributor + History of review and authorship within a SIG | `SIG member` of the SIG |
 | Committer | set directions and priorities for the sub-projects scoped to the SIG | highly experienced and active Reviewer + major contributions to a subproject | `SIG member` of the SIG|

 The roles and responsibilities above are scoped to the SIG and may vary across SIGs.
-See the corresponding SIG charter for more details on the promotion path.
+See the corresponding SIG charter for more details on SIG roles and the corresponding promotion paths.

 ### Users